Fishing Bookshop Trout and Salmon Fishing Trout and Salmon Flies Trout and Salmon Fishing

 As to the cause of the decline in sea trout runs, I would list the following as possible suspects:

 1. Infestation by sea lice originating on the salmon farms of the Scottish and Irish west coasts.
 There can be little doubt as to the extent and nature of the problem.
-Despite the unforgivable refusal of the Scottish Executive to accept the facts, it is clear to most of us that the salmon farms have been a major factor in the decline of sea trout stocks on many west coast rivers.
+Despite the unforgivable refusal of the Scottish Executive to accept the facts, it is clear to many of us that the salmon farms have been a major factor in the decline of sea trout stocks on many west coast rivers.

 2. The uncontrolled growth in the populations of both grey seals and common seals around our coastline.